ryanshay18/P3-Parrots/README.md

 # About The Project
  -  A music website that utilizes Spotify's API and effective algorithims to suggest artists and songs; based upon your previous choices in music
- -  Here is the API we are planning to use, if all goes according to plan: https://developer.spotify.com/documentation/web-api/
+ -  Here is the API we are planning on using, if all goes according to plan: https://developer.spotify.com/documentation/web-api/

 # Project Plan
 | Week | GOALS | Lola | Val | Michael | Nick | Ryan |